How to cope if you're suffering from SAD this winter, from lifestyle changes to light boxes

 David Brudö, CEO and co-founder of mental wellbeing and self-development platform, Remente, says, "Even if it might seem impossible to get outdoors to exercise when it’s cold and rainy, a regular exercise routine can make you feel significantly better, as exercising produces endorphins, leaving us feeling happier, and improving things such as quality of sleep."

-But, with it harder to get motivated in winter, we can adapt this to suit us.
+But, with it harder to get motivated as winter edges ever closer, we can adapt this to suit us.

 "If a run outside is too much, then why not book in some classes at the gym, or even exercise from the comfort of home?," he suggests.